Adrilaw/ELIANA-Remote-Access-Trojan/README.md

 auto-py-to-exe
 ```

 ### ✔️ **Settings in the GUI**

 <img width="1139" height="897" alt="Screenshot 2025-12-08 215213" src="https://github.com/user-attachments/assets/cb00f7e8-13ab-4b1d-9f8a-c595b1019c2e" />

-### Note - Ico is optional but for ex when doing a physical pentest , using the targets logo with exe could be useful as it would blend in the target environment.
+### Note - Using Ico is optional but for example when doing a physical pentest , utilizing the  targets logo with the exe could be useful because target is like to trust an exe with it's logo.

 #### Your executable will appear in: